partials-music/kononotronics/README.md

 # verse

-c: I, I ended up in the city
+I, I ended up in the city
-r: I ended up in the city where the sun beats
+I ended up in the city where the sun beats

-c: I, I ended up in the city
+I, I ended up in the city
-r: I ended up in the city where the sun beats down
+I ended up in the city where the sun beats down

-c: I, I ended up in a building
+I, I ended up in a building
-r: I ended up in a building where the roof leaks
+I ended up in a building where the roof leaks

-c: I, I ended up in a building
+I, I ended up in a building
-r: I ended up in a building where the roof leaks were drowning me
+I ended up in a building where the roof leaks were drowning me

 # chorus

-all of us, homeless
-lying alone
+look up
-this moonlight steeping in an empty cup
+moonlight steeping in an empty cup

+look up
+plenty of nothing to fill us up

+all of us
+ever homeless

 plenty of nothing to fill us up plenty of nothing to fill us up

-look up
 look up
 look up
 look up